adamszaruga/highscores-api/README.md

 ## SETUP

 Create your own '.env' file.
 Copy over the contents of '.env.dist'.
-Ask Adam to provide you with the environment values.
+Ask Adam to provide you with the environment values

+Use 'npm install' to install the dependencies in package.json

 Use 'npm start' to run this server on port 3001